 The global average tobacco use rate has declined steadily.
 In 2020, about one-fifth of the global population was using tobacco.
 Rates have declined in all regions and were lowest in Sub-Saharan Africa (10%) in 2020.

 The trend of declining tobacco use can also be seen in all the Nordic countries.
 Age-standardised rates show that the share of the population using tobacco has more than halved since 2000 in Denmark, Iceland, Norway and Sweden.
-Yet, according to the OECD's assessment, the progress made is not sufficient to eradicate tobacco use by 2030, with Costa Rica the only OECD country currently on track to do so.
+Yet the progress made is not sufficient to achieve the target of eradicating tobacco use by 2030.

 Support the research and development of vaccines and medicines for the communicable and non-communicable diseases that primarily affect developing countries, provide access to affordable essential medicines and vaccines, in accordance with the Doha Declaration on the TRIPS Agreement and Public Health, which affirms the right of developing countries to use to the full the provisions in the Agreement on Trade-Related Aspects of Intellectual Property Rights regarding flexibilities to protect public health, and, in particular, provide access to medicines for all

 |3.b.1||Proportion of the target population covered by all vaccines included in their national programme|

 |3.b.2||Total net official development assistance to medical research and basic health sectors|